-CTE S Standar ds and Benchmarks 16.0 m facials, manipulation, make-up, hair removal and artificial lash application.
+CTE S Standar ds and Benchmarks 13.0 using m facials, manipulation, make-up, hair removal and artificial lash application.
 Identify the proper chemical to be prescribed an understanding of the chemistry that affects the skin that can be described, measured and predicted.
-Demonstrate U U r procedure and application of chemicals. - The student will be able to: 16.01 Demonstrate working knowledge of chemicals used for lash and eyebrow tinting and the adverse reactions that may occur.
-16.02 Demonstrate proper procedure for applying artificial eyelashes with a working knowledge of the chemicals and adverse reactions that may occur.
-16.03 Shape eyebrows by tweezing, waxing, threading and sugaring incorporating bone structure, appropriate angles and procedures for hair removal to meet the client's needs.
-16.04 Identify bone structure, face shapes, and fashion trends to fulfill client's needs and desires.
+Demonstrate ^r procedure and application of chemicals. - The student will be able to: 13.01 Demonstrate working knowledge of chemicals used for lash and eyebrow tinting and the adverse reactions that may occur as per manufactures directions.
+13.02 Demonstrate proper procedure for applying artificial eyelashes with a working knowledge of the chemicals and adverse reactions that may occur.
+13.03 Shape eyebrows by tweezing, waxing, threading and sugaring incorporating bone structure, appropriate angles and procedures for hair removal to meet the client's needs.
+13.04 Identify bone structure, face shapes, and fashion trends to fulfill client's needs and desires.
 Communicate the needs of the client by making appropriate adjustment in language use in work situations demonstrating sensitivity to gender and cultural bias.
 Use active listening to communicate with the client an understanding of factors that influence the determination of strategies necessary to meet individual client needs.
-16.05 Choose the proper supplies, products, and equipment based on skin analysis and client consultation.
-16.06 Assemble supplies and equipment.
-16.07 Perform a color analysis and facial balance.
-16.08 Apply basic and/or corrective make-up.
-16.09 Apply basic, corrective, evening and/or glamour make-up based on client's needs and desires, using proper safety procedures and appropriate application procedures and products and utilizing knowledge of color theory and chemical reactions to the skin before application.
+13.05 Perform a color analysis and determine ideal facial shape.
+13.06 Apply basic, corrective, evening and/or glamour make-up based on client's needs and desires, using proper safety procedures and appropriate application procedures and products and utilizing knowledge of color theory and chemical reactions to the skin before application.